 We recommend our sponsor, TotalAV.
 We love it because you’re getting even more than antivirus protection; you’re getting the whole package.
 TotalAV offers a security suite that protects your computer and smartphone from today’s threats.

 With Kim’s special link, you can get an entire year of coverage for just $19.
 That’s 85% off the regular price.
 You can’t beat that.

 How a VPN is different

-Short for “virtual private network,” a VPN is is a secure bridge between your activity and the worldwide web.
+Short for “virtual private network,” a VPN is a secure bridge between your activity and the worldwide web.
 Its primary function is to protect your online traffic, so creepy snoops can’t watch what you’re doing.
-When you browse without any protection, anyone can see what you’re doing.
+Anyone can see what you’re doing when you browse without any protection.

 So when you’re looking up something embarrassing like “What does the mole on my lower back mean?” or “How to clean up spilled milk,” someone else now knows what you’re doing.
 (Those were some harmless examples.
 We’re willing to bet you’ve looked up weirder stuff than that … and we don’t judge you whatsoever.)

 The bottom line is that a VPN redirects your online traffic to another source, so when someone tries to see what’s going on, they’re redirected.
 Just like that, your privacy’s protected!
 Tap or click here for our easy guide on what they are, how they work and how much safer you’ll be while browsing the web.